Car Shipping FAQs

 Is J&S Transportation a carrier or a broker?

 We're both!
 We're a licensed broker and a transport carrier with our own fleet of trucks.
-We always strive to ship your vehicle on our own trucks but if one of our trusted carrier partners can deliver your car quicker and cheaper then we can then we'll broker the shipping of your vehicle.
+We always strive to ship your vehicle on our own trucks but if our trucks aren't available on your route, or if one of our trusted carrier partners can deliver your car quicker then we can, then we'll broker the shipping of your vehicle.

 Whether we ship your vehicle on our own trucks or with a trusted carrier partner, we will always be your one point of contact throughout the entire process!